chromium/chromium/docs/android_build_instructions.md

    * Set this to `"off"` if you want to turn off static analysis altogether.
  * `incremental_install = true` *(default=`false`)*
    * Makes build and install quite a bit faster.
 Explained in a later section.

-#### Running static analysis with the build server
+ * `enable_chrome_android_internal = false` *(Googlers only)*
+   * Disables non-public code, which exists even when building public targets.
+   * Use this is you do not need to test internal-only things.

+### Running Static Analysis Asynchronously

-Normally analysis build steps like lint and errorprone will run in parallel with the rest of the build.
+Normally analysis build steps like Lint and Error Prone will run as normal build steps.
 The build will then wait for all analysis steps to complete successfully.
-By offloading analysis build steps to a separate build server to be run lazily at a low priority when the machine is idle, the actual build can complete up to 50-80% faster.
+By offloading analysis build steps to a separate build server to be run lazily at a low priority when the machine is idle, the actual build can complete much faster.

 **Note**: Since the build completes before the analysis checks finish, the build will not fail if an analysis check fails.
 Make sure to check the server's output at regular intervals to fix outstanding issues caught by these analysis checks.

-##### First way (by running it manually)
+#### First way (by running it manually)

 There are **two** steps to using the build server.
 1. Add the gn arg `android_static_analysis = "build_server"`